Digital inclusion gap

 • Does the difference in digital inclusion between people with disability and the Australian population vary by age?

 The data in the graph and the table below show the difference in digital inclusion between people with disability (aged 18 and over) and the Australian population, grouped by age.
-In 2021, in the 45–54 age group, the score difference in digital inclusion between people with disability and the Australian population was 8.9, and 0.3 in the 75 and over age group.
+In 2024, the score difference in digital inclusion between people with disability and the Australian population was 11.8 for those aged 45–54 and 3.5 for those aged 65–74.

 Source: Australian Digital Inclusion Index (ADII) | Data source overview